-At lunchtimes children are expected to behave well and follow the instruction of the Mid-Day staff, just as they would a teacher.
+At lunchtimes, children are expected to behave well and follow the instruction of the Mid-Day staff, just as they would a teacher.
 Lunch time staff are encouraged to speak positively with children, engage in play and demonstrate how to behave together.
 Mid-Day assistants will praise children, give house points, stickers and certificates which they will give to children to recognise and encourage this.
-However, some children's behaviour can be undesirable and where this continues they will use sanctions to encourage a quick improvement.
+However, some children's behaviour can be undesirable and where this continues, they will use sanctions to encourage a quick improvement.

-- If, after 2 warnings, a child fails to improve their behaviours then a time out can be given where a child stands beside the wall for 2 -5 minutes to reflect on what they are doing wrong. - If a child's behaviour does not improve or is such that it requires a significant response, then a member of the teaching staff should be informed and will intervene.
+- If, after 2 warnings, a child fails to improve their behaviours then a time out can be given where a child stands beside the wall for 2 - 5 minutes to reflect on what they are doing wrong and how they are going to rectify their behaviour. - If a child's behaviour does not improve or is such that it requires a significant response, then a member of the teaching staff should be informed and will intervene. - Rudeness to and a lack of respect for any member of staff/adult in school will not be tolerated.